 Music at Redeemer is crafted to inspire and encourage congregational singing.
 We are served by an outstanding choir and very fine instrumental musicians, especially our organist.
 So as not to distract from the worship, the choir and organ work from the back of the hall with worship led by our pastors from the front of the sanctuary.
 You may find some of the hymns familiar, while some of the more ancient pieces (we sing hymns that span the whole 2,000-year history of the Church) might be new to you simply because they’re so old!
 Regardless of how familiar you are with the songs, you will find that the longer you’re here, the more familiar they will become.

 God’s Word Read and Preached

-We take Scripture very seriously, remembering Jesus’ words that we should “read what was spoken to us by God.”
-During worship we will usually have four Scripture lessons, one each from the Old Testament, the Epistles, and the Gospels, with the Psalm lesson sung or read together.
-After congregational prayer, we take time for our Pastors to deliver a message explaining these Scripture passages in the light of Jesus’ love and grace.
+We believe the Bible ought to occupy a central place in our worship services.
+Therefore, during worship we will usually have four Scripture lessons or readings, one each from the Old Testament, the Epistles, and the Gospels, with a Psalm lesson either sung or read together.
+After the congregational prayer, we take time for our pastors to deliver a message explaining and applying these Scripture passages in the light of Jesus’ love and grace.
 When the sermon is completed we stand and confess our faith together using either the Apostles’ or Nicene Creeds, ancient summaries of Christian belief.